buymeasoda/soda-theme/README.md

 ### Color the text label on current tab

-You can colorize or not the text label (filename) of the current tab, for that, we propose to define a custom settings in `Sublime Text 2 -> Preferences -> Settings - User`
+You can colorize or not the text label (filename) of the current tab :

     "phoenix_highlight_current_tab": true